lindquist/uppcloud/README.md

 ---
 - Supports old-style RSA keys with RS256 signature signing and verification.
 - Loading and saving PEM files is supported.

+JWT
+---
+- Simple class for creating (signing) and parsing and verifying the signature of JWT's.
+- Only supports alg=RS256 right now